michelin/snowflake-grafana-datasource/README.md

  Database (Optional)      | Specifies the default database to use once connected.
  Schema (Optional)        | Specifies the default schema to use for the specified database once connected.
- Extra Options (Optional) | Specifies a series of one or more parameters, in the form of `<param>=<value>`, with each parameter separated by the ampersand character (&), and no spaces anywhere in the connection string.
+ Extra Options (Optional) | Specifies a series of one or more parameters, in the form of `<param>=<value>`, with each parameter separated by the ampersand character (&), and no spaces anywhere in the connection string. max. open Connections    | How many connections to snowflake are opened at a time.
+If the limit of open connections is exceeded newer queries will be cached in the queue. [default: 100] max. queued Queries      | Queue size of the internal query queue.
+If this limit is exceeded the query will be dropped and and error is thrown.
+Should always be higher as `max. open Connections`.
+0 to disable. [default: 400]
+ Connection lifetime      | Time in minutes until unnused connections are recycled. [default: 60min]

 #### Supported Macros